-Letters and newsletters are sent home to parents/carers using School Gateway.
+Letters and newsletters are emailed to parents and carers using School Gateway.

 Academic Year 2020-2021